BD2KGenomics/dcc-ops/README.md

 * the bootstrapper should install Java, Dockstore CLI, and the Consonance CLI
 * "What is the AWS profile?" -> you don't need this, get rid of it
 * Consonance config.template includes hard-coded Consonance token, needs to be generated and written to .env file just like Beni does

+### Information on Continuous Integration

+* Currently, TravisCI has been set up to run `install_bootstrap` via the flag `-t` in `.travis.yml`.
+* When the bootstrap script is run in TravisCI, neither user input nor .config file input will work.
+For this reason, we use encrypted environment variables to run the script.
+* The environment variables which the bootstrap installer requires are encrypted securely in the TravisCI repository settings.
+See [here](https://docs.travis-ci.com/user/environment-variables/) for details on how they are set up.